tytydraco/yessleep/out/I_found_the_perfect_apartment_in_the_city_Something_in_it_is_stealing_my_life.md

 But when she told me the rent, I just stood there for a second.

-She said she gives a big discount to young women who are new to the city, because she had been one herself once, and I didn’t question it.
+She explained she gives a big discount to young women who are new to the city, because she had been one herself once, and I didn’t question it.
 I signed the lease that same day.

 Moving in felt good.
 My dad helped me bring my stuff over and fix a few small things, and for the first time it felt like I was actually starting my life.